HL7/phrsfm-ig/input/pagecontent/chapter5.md

 Companion functional profiles that adhere to the Rules for Functional profiles **SHALL** claim conformance to the version of the PHR-S FM from which it was derived.
-Companion functional profiles will follow the section 5.7.2 Rules for Domain Functional Profiles and the section 5.7.4 Rules for Derived Functional Profiles, except for the exceptions and addition described below:
+Companion functional profiles will follow the section 5.7.2 Rules for Domain Functional Profiles and the Section 3.6.7.4 Rules for Derived Functional Profiles, except for the exceptions and addition described below:

 Companion functional profiles claiming FM conformance **SHALL**:

-1. Adhere to section 5.7.3 for adding new functions,
+1. Adhere to Section 3.6.7.3 for adding new functions,
 2. Contain a conformance clause which
     * Defines at least one domain functional profile for which the companion functional profile can be linked that PHR systems must satisfy in order to claim conformance, or state any specific